El Oro de Hidalgo: History

 Miguel Hidalgo's army passed through the municipality on its way to Mexico City.
 After independence, engineer Vicente Rivafola and Lucas Alamán worked to create mining companies here with investment funds from British sources.
 One such company, called the Tlalpuajuhua Company revitalized 86 mines in the area.
 Another important company was the United Mexican Mining Association.
 Before Independence, El Oro mines had been productive but they were mostly shut down during the war.
 By 1825, most mining here was in English hands.
 This led to a significant population of foreigners here, mostly English and French, who influenced the town's culture.
-This would eventually lead to the building of the municipal palace and the Juarez Theater with Neoclassic and Art Nouveau designs.
+This would eventually lead to the building of the municipal palace and the Juárez Theater with Neoclassic and Art Nouveau designs.

 Foreign investment here reached its peak near the end of the 19th century into the early 20th century, introducing new technologies, such as a rail line, and electricity.
 These were introduced primarily in the town of El Oro, which began to establish it as the primary center over Tapaxco.
 Furthering its importance was the discovery of the Esperanza vein, which greatly increased the town's population.
 El Oro was declared the head of the municipality by two decrees, one issued in 1901 and the other in 1902, giving it the town official name of El Oro de Hidalgo.
+In 1905 the world's longest power transmission line was built between a hydroelectric power station in Necaxa and El Oro with an overall length of 270 km.
+Parts of the power line are still in service, despite the age.

 In 1926, a number of mines, including El Oro Mining and Railway Co., La Esperanza Mining and others, began to cut back production, stating that the deposits were tapped out.
 The situation worsened when the mining companies where expropriated from their English owners in 1937.
 Soon the only operating mine was one called Dos Estrellas, located between El Oro and Tlalpujahua, which subsequently closed in 1958.
 In the mid-20th century, El Oro was left with only 2,500 residents.
 Since that time, the town's economy has turned to commerce, light industry, and handcrafts.